keboola/connection-docs/storage/tables/index.md

 Also note that the imported file **may** contain additional columns not present in the existing table.
 In that case, the columns from the imported table will be added to the existing table.

-Table and column names are limited to contain only alphanumeric characters, dash, and underscores are allowed.
+Table and column names are limited to contain only alphanumeric characters.
+Dash and underscores are allowed.
 Column names must not start or end with dash `-` or underscore character `_`.